unix14/NativeBridgeX/README.md

 In order to create a custom and new native method to be executed from native and called from Flutter we first need to do the following:

-First, we need to add CUSTOM to the NativeBridgeType enum in native_bridge_type.dart:
+First, we need to add CUSTOM to the NativeBridgeType enum in native_bridge_x_type.dart:
 ```dart
 enum NativeBridgeType { GENERAL, MAIN_ACTIVITY, CUSTOM, NEW_CUSTOM_CHANNEL }
 ```